vuw-research-computing/raapoi-docs/docs/examples.md

 This is one way you could run simulations or similar with a set parameters defined in a lookuop table in your code.

-To make outputs more tidy and to help organisation, instead of dumping all the outputs in to the directory with our code and submission script, we will seperate the outputs into directories.
-Dataframes saved from R will be saved to output/ and all output which would otherwise be printed to the commnd line (stdout and stderr) will be saved to stdout/  Both of these directories will need to be created before running the script.
+To make outputs more tidy and to help organisation, instead of dumping all the outputs into the directory with our code and submission script, we will separate the outputs into directories.
+Dataframes saved from R will be saved to the output/ directory, and all output which would otherwise be printed to the commnd line (stdout and stderr) will be saved to the stdout/ directory.
+Both of these directories will need to be created before running the script.

-r_random_alpha.R:
+*r_random_alpha.R:*
 ```R
 # get the arguments supplied to R.
 # trailingOnly = TRUE gets the user supplied